ionescuig/pyheader/README.md

 <i>pyheader.py</i> needs to be copied to your current working directory.

 This script is build for windows and linux.
-For windows there are 3 editors avaible: IDLE, PyCharm (not working yet), Atom.
+For windows there are 4 editors avaible: IDLE, Notepad++, PyCharm, Atom.
 For linux there are 3 editors avaible: vim, gedit, nano.
 If you don't have an editor and you will select it, the file will be created, but no editor will start.